 Chaired by founding member, John Muller, PhD, the Lacanian Clinical Forum meets twice yearly.
 The Erikson Institute hosts this meeting in the fall at Riggs; in the spring, the meeting is held in the Montreal area.
 The group’s task is to understand the clinical and theoretical ideas of Lacan through in-depth case discussion and interdisciplinary scholarship.

 The Rapaport-Klein Study Group is a gathering of the students of (and the students of the students of) David Rapaport, Director of Research at Riggs in its early history, and George Klein, psychoanalytic theoretician, researcher and incoming Research Director at Riggs before his untimely death.
 The group meets annually at the Center to present psychoanalytically oriented research in progress.
 Given that this group is comprised of accomplished analyst-researchers, the projects presented represent the leading edge of psychodynamic research.

 The Riggs-Yale partnership has a long and rich history that began under the leadership of former Austen Riggs Medical Director Dr. Robert Knight.
-The Western New England Psychoanalytic Institute was first launched with classes in New Haven and Stockbridge (thus coining the phrase, the "Sigmund Freud Highway" between the two locations) and with faculty including Erik Erikson and other Riggs staff members holding Yale appointments, and Linda C. Mayes, MD the Director of the Yale Child Study Center is a Senior Consultant in the Erikson Institute.
+The Western New England Psychoanalytic Institute was first launched with classes in New Haven and Stockbridge (thus coining the phrase, the "Sigmund Freud Highway" between the two locations) and with faculty including Erik Erikson and other Riggs staff members holding Yale appointments, and Linda C. Mayes, MD the Director of the Yale Child Study Center is a member of the Distinguished Faculty in the Erikson Institute.
 Riggs staff also give an annual Erikson Lecture in the Child Study Center’s Grand Rounds program.